Alastair Smales: Swimming

-Smales’ started his swimming career in 1996 and ended it in 2004.
-During these years he competed disability swimming became more mainstream which resulted in more opportunities for disabled people to participate in competitive swimming in Australia.
-This is because over time society developed a policy to change the Australian society to be more accepting and inclusive.
+Smales started his swimming career in 1996 and ended it in 2004.
+During these years, he competed disability swimming became more mainstream which resulted in more opportunities for disabled people to participate in competitive swimming in Australia.
+Policies led to Australian society to become more accepting and inclusive during this time.

 Paralympic swimming races are organised according to a functional classification system.
 A class system is used to help determine paralympic swimmer's categorisation based on their scores on muscle testing, range of motion tests, co-ordination and/or level of amputation.
 This ensures that all swimmers are equal when racing and that winning is determined by sporting factors such as “skill, fitness, power, endurance, tactical ability and mental focus” (World Para Swimming Classification & Categories - SB9, SM8, 2020).
 Minimising the impact an athlete's impairment has on their performance so their sporting excellence is what determines the athlete's or team's victory.

-Training

-Smales’ has no training program listed anywhere, but each training program must take into account each swimmers different health conditions.
-Each swimmer's training load is there to ensure athletes develop short- and long-term adaptive responses which lead to performance improvement.